MicroAnalyzer/MA-JavaParser/README.md

 # JavaParser

-A Java file parser plug-in for MicroAnalyzer.
-The parser is used to convert a Java file into the entity domain model used by MicroAnalyzer.
+A Java file parser plug-in for [MicroAnalyzer](https://github.com/joelBIT/MicroAnalyzer).
+The parser is used to convert a Java file into the binary representation of the entity domain model used by MicroAnalyzer.

 ## How To Compile Sources